 Other items are loved by recipients because they are useful.
 A travel mug or water bottle could be used daily.
 An umbrella?
 In certain climates, your thoughtfulness could make you a hero.
-(The connection is even stronger if you are in the security or insurance sectors.
-That umbrellas is another kind of protection, right?)
+The connection is even stronger if you are in the security or insurance sectors.
+That umbrellas are another kind of protection, right?

 We Can Help You Choose